 - HFA Advantage Heroes (Conventional)

 Each has different credit, DTI, and pricing rules — income eligibility is just step one.
+For a broader look at all available options, see our Florida first-time homebuyer grants and programs guide.

 Common Mistakes That Disqualify Buyers

-Avoid these ranking-killing and deal-killing issues:
+Avoid these deal-killing issues:

 - Using individual income instead of household income